mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 The Resource element specifies the object or objects that the policy statement covers.
 In the policy example above, the resource is also the wildcard "\*".
 This represents all resources inside your AWS console.

-##### IAM users have associated credentials like an access key ID and secret access key that re used to sign requests.
+### IAM users have associated credentials like an access key ID and secret access key that re used to sign requests.

-# ROLE BASED ACCESS IN AWS:
+## ROLE BASED ACCESS IN AWS:

 Policies can be assigned to users and group to assign permissions.
 An IAM role is an identity that can be assumed by someone/something who needs temp access to AWS credentials.

-## so how does the process of signing API calls work
+### so how does the process of signing API calls work

-# IAM roles handle this signing process.
+### IAM roles handle this signing process.
 IAM roles are identities in AWS that like an IAM user also have asssociated AWS credentials used to sign requests.

-# IAM users have usernames & password as well as static credentials.IAM ROLES don't have static one.
+### IAM users have usernames & password as well as static credentials.IAM ROLES don't have static one.
 Credentials are programmmatic, temporary and automatically rotated.
 EC2 instance will be assigned an IAM role which will help app runnning on it get access to S3.

-# External Identity providers can also assume IAM role
+### External Identity providers can also assume IAM role

-###########WEEK2
+# W-EE-K 2

-# CPV: Virtual Private Cloud
+## VPC: Virtual Private Cloud

 Imagine you have your own little apartment in a giant apartment building, that's kind of like a VPC in AWS.
 VPC stands for Virtual Private Cloud.
 It's a private network you create within the AWS cloud, separate from the public internet.

 Here's why VPCs are useful:

-##### Security: They keep your resources, like virtual machines, isolated from others in the cloud.
+1. Security: They keep your resources, like virtual machines, isolated from others in the cloud.
 Think of your apartment building having its own security system, keeping things safe and sound.

-##### Control: You have control over who can access your resources.
+2. Control: You have control over who can access your resources.
 It's like having your own keys to your apartment, deciding who can visit.

-##### Flexibility: You can customize your network within the VPC, like adding different rooms (subnets) for different purposes in your apartment.
+3. Flexibility: You can customize your network within the VPC, like adding different rooms (subnets) for different purposes in your apartment.

 So, VPCs provide a secure and customizable space for your AWS resources, just like your own little apartment in the cloud!

-# VPC (Virtual Private Cloud) in AWS is a virtual network dedicated to your AWS account.
+### VPC (Virtual Private Cloud) in AWS is a virtual network dedicated to your AWS account.
 It allows you to define a virtual network topology, including subnets, route tables, and gateways, that is logically isolated from other virtual networks in the AWS Cloud.

+## Containers.

-# In container everything is just packaged up in a single executable, container itself.
+### In container everything is just packaged up in a single executable, container itself.

-container orchestration: Managing multiple containers.
+### container orchestration: Managing multiple containers.

 Amazon container orchestration tools:

-1. Amazon Rlastic container service
+1. Amazon Elastic container service
 2. Amazon Kubernetes service
 3. AWS Fargate

-# AWS Fargate: sreverless compute platform for ECS or EKS
+### AWS Fargate: sreverless compute platform for ECS or EKS

 is a technology that allows you to run containers without managing servers or clusters of Amazon EC2 instances ¹.
 It provides on-demand, right-sized compute capacity for containers, and you don't have to provision, configure, or scale groups of virtual machines on your own to run containers ².
 Here are some key points about AWS Fargate ³:
-#############################

-# ORCHESTRATE CONTAINERS
+## ORCHESTRATE CONTAINERS

 In AWS, containers run on EC2 instances.
 For example, you may have a large instance and run a few containers on that instance.While running one instance is easy to manage, it lacks high availability and scalability.
 Most companies and organizations run many containers on many EC2 instances across several Availability Zones.If you’re trying to manage your compute at a large scale, you need to know:

-How to place your containers on your instances.
+1. How to place your containers on your instances.

-What happens if your container fails.
+2. What happens if your container fails.

-What happens if your instance fails.
+3. What happens if your instance fails.

-How to monitor deployments of your containers.
+4. How to monitor deployments of your containers.

 This coordination is handled by a container orchestration service.
-AWS offers two container orchestration services: Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
+AWS offers two container orchestration services: Amazon `Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS)`.

-MANAGE CONTAINERS WITH AMAZON ELASTIC CONTAINER SERVICE (AMAZON ECS) Amazon ECS is an end-to-end container orchestration service that allows you to quickly spin up new containers and manage them across a cluster of EC2 instances.
+### MANAGE CONTAINERS WITH AMAZON ELASTIC CONTAINER SERVICE (AMAZON ECS)

+Amazon ECS is an end-to-end container orchestration service that allows you to quickly spin up new containers and manage them across a cluster of EC2 instances.

 To run and manage your containers, you need to install the Amazon ECS Container Agent on your EC2 instances.
 This agent is open source and responsible for communicating back to the Amazon ECS service about cluster management details.
 You can run this agent on both Linux and Windows AMIs.
 An instance with the container agent installed is often called a container instance.